tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 ### What's Missing From This Incomplete App

 - Editing or deleting events, once created, is not supported.
-- User inputs are not cleansed for HTML, script, etc. before being added to the data store or rendered in the browser.
+- [SECURITY] User inputs are not cleansed for HTML, script, etc. before being added to the data store or rendered in the browser.
 - Persistence of user-entered data is limited to the page's lifetime (i.e. is held in browser memory only).
-- No internationalization or localization; password checks, dates and times are en-us centric.
+- [I18N] No internationalization or localization; password checks, dates and times are en-us centric.
 - There are no limits on the number of events displayed (ex. paging very many events).
 - The login form does not authenticate the user's credentials; credentials are not stored even within the page's lifetime.
 All users see the same data.
 There is no error handling for authentication failures due to invalid user credentials (or password reset, etc.).
 - There is no input for specifying a user avatar image source.
-- Deep-linking (routing) into the SPA's content or state, is not supported.
+- [SEO] Deep-linking (routing) into the SPA's content or state, is not supported.

 ## Attributions